 (f) A set of four PVC splice couplings.
 PVC splice couplings can be positioned inside a turtle's mouth to allow access to the back of the mouth for hook and line removal.
 They are to be held in place with the needle-nose pliers.
-To ensure proper fit and access, a required set must consist of the following Schedule 40 PVC splice coupling sizes: 1 inch (2.54 cm), 11/4 inch (3.18 cm), 11/2 inch (3.81 cm), and 2 inches (5.08 cm).
+To ensure proper fit and access, a required set must consist of the following Schedule 40 PVC splice coupling sizes: 1 inch (2.54 cm), 1/4 inch (3.18 cm), 1/2 inch (3.81 cm), and 2 inches (5.08 cm).

 (g) A large avian oral speculum.
 A large avian oral speculum provides the ability to hold a turtle's mouth open and to control the head with one hand, while removing a hook with the other hand.
-The avian oral speculum must be 9 inches (22.86 cm) long, and constructed of 3/16-inch (4.76 mm) wire diameter surgical stainless steel (Type 304).
-It must be covered with 8 inches (20.32 cm) of clear vinyl tubing (5/16-inch (7.9 mm) outside diameter, 3/16-inch (4.76 mm) inside diameter), friction tape, or similar to pad the surface.
+The avian oral speculum must be 9-inches (22.86 cm) long, and constructed of $\frac{3}{16}$ -inch (4.76 mm) wire diameter surgical stainless steel (Type 304).
+It must be covered with 8 inches (20.32 cm) of clear vinyl tubing ( $\frac{5}{16}$ -inch (4.76 mm) inside diameter), friction tape, or similar to pad the surface.

 B. Sea turtle handling and release requirements.
 Sea turtle bycatch mitigation gear, as specified in paragraphs A.1. through 4. of this Appendix F, must be used to disengage any hooked or entangled sea turtles that cannot be brought onboard.
 Sea turtle bycatch mitigation gear, as specified in paragraphs A.5. through 12. of this Appendix F, must be used to facilitate access, safe handling, disentanglement, and hook removal or hook cutting of sea turtles that can be brought onboard, where feasible.
-Sea turtles must be handled, and bycatch mitigation gear must be used, in accordance with the careful release protocols and handling/release guidelines specified in § 622.10(c)(1), and in accordance with the onboard handling and resuscitation requirements specified in § 223.206(d)(1)of this title.
+Sea turtles must be handled, and bycatch mitigation gear must be used, in accordance with the careful release protocols and handling/release guidelines provided by NMFS and in accordance with the onboard handling and resuscitation requirements specified in § 223.206(d)(1)of this title.

-1. Boated turtles.
+.
+Boated turtles.
 When practicable, active and comatose sea turtles must be brought on board, with a minimum of injury, using a dipnet as specified in paragraph A.5. of this Appendix F. All turtles less than 3 ft (.91 m) carapace length should be boated, if sea conditions permit.